 It took me a while to decide upon getting a Sandisk Cruzer Titanium 4GB USB memory stick after my previous Corsair Voyager died on me after around 3 years of loyal service.
-This was mainly because there are so many USB memory stick out there to choose from, it took a while research what exactly was worth spending you money on, but I believe I’ve managed to find one!
+This was mainly because there are so many USB memory sticks out there to choose from, it took a while research what exactly was worth spending your money on, but I believe I’ve managed to find one!

-It’s encased in a very solid-feeling titanium casing which not only seems robust, but also looks rather smart too.
+It’s encased in a very solid-feeling titanium casing which not only seems robust but also looks rather smart too.
 I found the rather innovative sliding mechanism of the actual USB interface to be a really good feature because it means you’re not going to (inevitably) lose the cap as with many other standard USB memory sticks.
 However, I don’t know about you, but give me something like this and I will tend to fidget with it all day – which I often do if it’s sat on my desk and not plugged into the computer! 😉

 Having transferred quite a few large files over onto the Cruzer Titanium just before rushing out leaving the house (when anything seems to take an age), I found this to have really good transfer speeds, it wasn’t hugely surprising as that was one of my main requirements in buying a new memory stick, but I’m glad to say it didn’t disappoint.

-The Sandisk Cruzer Titanium is also ReadyBoost enabled to help speed up performance of a Windows Vista PC is required, this wasn’t vital to me as I run 4GB in my PC since memory is so cheap these days, but it’s good to have the option of using it on someone else’s computer.
+The Sandisk Cruzer Titanium is also ReadyBoost enabled to help speed up the performance of a Windows Vista PC is required, this wasn’t vital to me as I run 4GB in my PC since memory is so cheap these days, but it’s good to have the option of using it on someone else’s computer.

 – Rugged strength.
 Innovative crush-resistant metal casing protects against wear and tear.

 – Performance: 15MB/s read speed & 9MB/s write speed

 – Lightning speed.
 Very fast read/write speed (15MB/s read, 9MB/s write)